suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 By prioritizing your tasks in this way, you can make better use of your time and ensure that you complete the critical tasks first.

 Secondly, planning ahead is essential.
 As you begin a new project or task, take the time to plan out the entire process, including the code structure, organization, testing, deployment, etc. Knowing what you need to do and when to accomplish it will prevent you from getting lost in the coding process or spending too much time on unnecessary tasks.
 Planning also helps you stay focused and motivated as you work on a project.

+# 2024-03-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.
+ -
+Second, planning ahead is crucial.
+Before beginning a new project or a difficult coding challenge, take some time to plan your approach.
+Think about the problem you need to solve and how you plan to approach it.
+Break down the task into smaller, manageable steps, then allocate time for each step.
+Planning ahead will save you time and frustration later on, as you won't have to spend hours trying to figure out how to complete a particular task.